hutcho66/glox/README.md

 This is a implementation of the language in go, with a few additions:
  - Optional semicolons - a statement must be terminated either by a semicolon or a newline
+ - Comma separated sequence expressions
  - C-style ternary operator
+ - Arrays (maps to come)
+ - Index notation for accessing arrays and substrings of strings
- - break and continue statements
+ - break and continue statements within loops
  - Lambda expressions using a JavaScript style arrow syntax

 ## Language Specification